Garden Visits, Chorley, Lancashire, North West England

 Plants also for sale

-Open days for the NGS (National Gardens Scheme) are the BANK HOLIDAY MONDAYS in early May and August.
+Open days for the NGS (National Gardens Scheme) are Sunday 10th May & Monday 31st August.

 We are included in The National Gardens Scheme “yellow Book” and website and also the Britain’s Finest website.